 You can get 300 bottles of wine from 1 wine barrel.

-Here's all the details in a easy to read table:
+Here's all the details in an easy to read format:

 How Many Cases of Wine In A Barrel?